dbcm/warner/README.md

 # warner - warn you when you pass near something

 Someday will do this stuff:
-- warn you when you reaching that object too fast
+- warn when you're reaching an object too fast
-- let you know if you are heading the object near your
+- let you know if you are heading the object near you

-- scream at you (girl mode)
+TODOs:
+- transforma compass to  a radar